b-yogesh/StackOverflowDSNN/README.md

 5. What factors associate with high salary?

 ## File Descriptions <a name="files"></a>
-`stackoverflowdsnn.ipynb`: This is notebook where I explore, wrangle the data and try to extract the answers to the questions above.
+`stackoverflowsurvey-analysis.ipynb`: This is notebook where I explore, wrangle the data and try to extract the answers to the questions above.
 I have added comments for a better understanding of the thought process for my individual steps.